 This is a 10 out of 10 video tutorial demonstrating the consistency and reliability of a configurable attachment.
 The attachment is designed to accomplish the FIRST LEGO League 2021-2022 Cargo Connect mission model called Sorting Center.
-The mission model has 3 cargo objects that could be placed in different way.
-The attachment is configurable and before the run we configure it for the specific way in which the mission model is set up before the start of the round
+The mission model has 3 cargo objects that could be placed in a different way.
+The attachment is configurable and before the run we configure it for the specific way in which the mission model is set up before the start of the round.

 - 28 Feb 2023

 - Grab, Lift, Collect, Align, Move straight, 10 out of 10, Auto-correct, FIRST LEGO League, FIRST LEGO League 2021-2022 Cargo Connect, Attachments, Configurable construction, Scratch, LEGO Education SPIKE App Word Blocks 2, Motion Sensor, Gyro Sensor, Sensors

 This here is a ten out of ten tutorial for the sorting mission in the FIRST LEGO League Cargo Connect, it's an auto-correcting robot that has a configurable attachment.
 So we get a couple of things at the same time.
 It's a ten out of ten tutorial demonstrating how consistently reliable the robot this how it collects only two of the cargoes, how it is a configurable attachment, and how it auto aligns with the mission model.

 First, we take a look at the mission model and we decide how to position the axles, how to configure the attachment we need to collect the blue and the green one.
 At the start of the competition, we see how they are positioned and we decide which of them.
 We decide where to place the axles.
 Move forward.
 We collect.
 That was first run.
 It was successful.
 For the second run, let's try to position the two cargoes, the blue and the green one at a different position.